-KRISTEN RENEE INGRAM is the award-winning CEO & Executive Producer at PLUS ONE society – a Black woman-owned event production and marketing agency specializing in social justice and racial equity servicing sports, entertainment and media industries.
+KRISTEN RENEE INGRAM is the award-winning CEO & Executive Producer at PLUS ONE society – a Black woman-owned social impact agency specializing in comprehensive brand, marketing, campaign and event strategies that uplift positive narratives and authentic solutions to pressing social justice issues.

 Prior to launching PLUS ONE, Kristen was the Head of Affiliate Marketing for NFL NETWORK where she oversaw strategic partnerships, creative campaigns and experiential events for all NFL calendar initiatives, including Super Bowl.

 During her tenure at the NFL, she leveraged her leadership position to become an advocate for Diversity & Inclusion and Social Responsibility.
 Ultimately, her community service initiatives, which are currently still in place, were recognized by NFL Commissioner Roger Goodell.

 Inspired by the power of sports and its ability to connect cultures and provoke progressive action, Kristen launched PLUS ONE in 2017 with the intent to directly uplift and amplify social justice movements that influence positive change within the culture.
 Today, she is one of the premier social justice campaign and event producers in the country.

 In 2017, Kristen led the historic production of IMAGINE JUSTICE with Common and J. Cole on the steps of the CA state Capitol in Sacramento.
 As a result, four criminal justice reform bills were passed that year and signed into law – including an end to the cash bail system.

 In addition, Kristen is serving as an Executive Producer with Grammy Award-Winning Producer, Greg Wells and Academy Award-Winning Artist, Common along with four formerly incarcerated artists (Bobby Gonz, Maserati E, Richie Reseda and David Jassey) to create a one-of-a-kind album that elevates the voices of incarcerated artists.

 As a recognized community leader, Kristen is passionate about service.
 She currently serves on the Board of the Anti-Recidivism Coalition and is actively involved in the Los Angeles Mission and Jenesse Center.